TsinghuaC3I/Awesome-RL-for-LRMs/README.md

 </div>

+> We welcome everyone to open an issue for any related work we haven’t discussed, and we’ll try to address it in the next release!

 ## 🎉 News

 - **[2025-09-11]** 🔥 Excited to release our **RL for LRMs Survey**!
 We’ll update the full paper list as soon as possible!